-

 • Drills: We perform an annual mass immunization drill that both quickly immunizes the bulk of our staff against annual influenza virus and serves as a mobilization drill for emergency capacity testing in an infection/outbreak scenario.

-Resources and Information on Infection Prevention and Public Health
+Resources for Infection Prevention and Public Health

 Technological Advantages